 - It relieves premenstrual tension for some women.

 - It reduces the risk of developing cancers of the ovary, colon and womb (uterus).
 The protection against cancer of the ovary is quite marked and seems to continue for many years after stopping the pill.
 It may also reduce the risk of developing certain types of cyst in the ovary.

-- It may also reduce the risk of pelvic infection (as the thicker mucus prevents germs (bacteria), as well as sperm, from getting into the uterus).
+- It may also reduce the risk of pelvic infection (as the thicker mucus prevents germs (bacteria), as well as sperm, from getting into the womb).